Related reading

 Species like Golden Bamboo (Phyllostachys aurea), Black Bamboo (Phyllostachys nigra), and Arrow Bamboo (Pseudosasa japonica) spread via underground rhizomes that travel metres from the parent plant.
 They send up new shoots throughout your yard, under fences, through garden beds, and into neighbouring properties.

 Running bamboo removal requires excavation of the entire rhizome network, not just the visible clump.
-This is the most labour-intensive bamboo removal work, and it is the most expensive.
+This is the most labour intensive bamboo removal work, and it is the most involved.

 Clumping Bamboo

 Species like Bambusa and Dendrocalamus grow in a tight, slowly expanding clump.
-They do not send long-distance runners.
-The root ball is contained within a 1-2 metre radius of the visible clump.
+They do not send long distance runners.
+The root ball is contained within a 1 to 2 metre radius of the visible clump.

 Clumping bamboo removal involves cutting the clump at ground level and excavating the root ball.
-It is a more contained and less expensive job than running bamboo removal.
+It is a more contained job than running bamboo removal.

 If you are unsure which type you have, look at the growth pattern.
 Running bamboo sends individual shoots popping up in random spots across your yard.
 Clumping bamboo grows in a dense mass that expands slowly outward from the centre.